public-data-and-ai-csm/Public-DataAI-Assets/docs/WatsonGeneral.md

 Another interesting feature of Discovery is that it comes preinstalled with a Watson News data set.
 This is a public data set of the news, with approximately 300,000 articles and blogs daily, that is pre-enriched with cognitive insights.
 This results in a data set of primarily English language news sources that is updated continuously.
 You can use the Discovery News capability to query this data set for insights that you can integrate directly into your application.

 ### References for Further Reading
-- [Watson Discovery Landing Page]() - our landing page with Watson Assistant specific links to more general information, best practices, and technical details about the service.
+- [Watson Discovery Landing Page]() - our landing page with Watson Discovery specific links to more general information, best practices, and technical details about the service.

+## Language Translator
+From translating documents, apps, and websites to creating multilingual chatbots, what will you build?
+Instantly translate your content into multiple languages.
+Add on to your base translation model via corpus customization; which allows you to create your own translation models which account for regional or industry-specific terms.

+### References for Further Reading
+- [Watson Translator Landing Page]() - our landing page with Watson Translator specific links to more general information, best practices, and technical details about the service.

 ## Watson Natural Language Understanding (NLU)
 The Natural Language Understanding (NLU) service allows you to analyze text to extract meta-data from supplied content such as concepts, entities, keywords, categories, sentiment, emotion, relations, and semantic roles.
 It also has the capability to be used in conjunction with custom annotation models developed using Watson Knowledge Studio, enabling you to identify industry/domain specific entities and relations in unstructured text.